Home » Boiled Dinner ~ a.k.a. corned beef and cabbage

 Preheat oven to 350 degrees.

-Remove from oven, remove corned beef from the pan and slice across the grain return cut meat to the pan with juices and veggies.
-Serve with a thick slice of bread and butter.
+• Remove from oven, remove corned beef from the pan, and slice across the grain.
+Return the cut meat to the pan with juices and veggies.
+Serve with thick slices of bread and butter.

 Similar Posts